Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/roadmap.md

 | `a34_0_`–`a35_4_` | 8         | Oversight of Division Logic        | `high_command/`  |
 | `a36_0_`–`a36_4_` | 4         | Future-Facing Containment          | `high_command/`  |

 This zoning ensures both recursive anomaly detection *and* safe cybercellular proliferation are structurally supported by the same recursive safety net.
+Ergo the very last thing we need is cybercancercells:
+- uncontrollably growing and multiplying within the virtual environment of my storybook_primordial_soup workspace,
+- then escaping it to uncontrollably grow and multiply within the rest of my desktop computer and
+- finally escaping it to uncontrollably grow and multiply within internet.
+Yes I know that is indeed unlikely, but any good engineer ignores Murphy's Law at their peril.

 ---